Kuban Cossack Choir: Recent times

-During the post-USSR years, the Chorus has channeled its energy into the collection and rebirth of the Cossack traditions, demonstrating pride in Russian patriotism and local customs.
+During the post-USSR years, the chorus has channeled its energy into the collection and rebirth of the Cossack traditions, demonstrating pride in Russian patriotism and local customs.
 In August 1995, Patriarch Alexius II allowed the Host to sing church liturgy once again, and from October 1996, by decree of Krasnodar Krai governor Aleksandr Tkachyov, the choir has been recognised as a direct successor to the old Host choir of 1811.

-Despite its turbulent past, the Chorus has grown to become one of the leading concert ensembles in Russia.
-It regularly tours abroad and has appeared in Japan, France, Italy, Spain, Portugal, Germany, Norway, China, Vietnam, Poland, Czechia, Bulgaria, Serbia and Australia.
+Despite its turbulent past, the chorus has grown to become one of the leading concert ensembles in Russia.
+It regularly tours abroad and has appeared in Japan, France, Italy, Spain, Portugal, Germany, Norway, China, Vietnam, Poland, Czechia, Bulgaria, Serbia, and Australia.

-Centre of Cossack Folklore
+Center of Cossack Folklore

-In 1990 on the basis of the Kuban Cossack Chorus, a centre of folk culture of Kuban was set up.
+In 1990 on the basis of the Kuban Cossack Chorus, a center of folk culture of Kuban was set up.
 Its mandate is to collect, study and revive cultural traditions of the Kuban Cossacks.
 The Centre has children's and teenage choirs and folk-instrument ensembles.
 It also collects traditional clothing and relics of the past from village life.

-Programme
+Program

 Cossack songs and dances, mostly in Russian, a few in the Ukrainian language, are a standard part of its programmes.
 In addition the Chorus transforms poems into songs, such as those of Alexander Pushkin and Taras Shevchenko.
 It also performs famous non-Cossack songs such as Katyusha.